 - How will my assets be valued and divided in a divorce settlement?

-- What counts as assets in a divorce settlement?
+- What about income in a divorce settlement?

 - Are assets split 50/50 in divorce?